openthread/openthread/src/cli/README.md

 Send an ICMPv6 Echo Request.

-- interface: The source IPv6 address of the echo request.
+- source: The source IPv6 address of the echo request.
 - size: The number of data bytes to be sent.
 - count: The number of ICMPv6 Echo Requests to be sent.
 - interval: The interval between two consecutive ICMPv6 Echo Requests in seconds.
 The value may have fractional form, for example `0.5`.